programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Reducing dimensionality

-Because we’ve stored the original tokens and averaged embeddings as list-type columns, we need to do a tiny bit more work to make these columns useable by the various libraries.
+Because we’ve stored the original tokens and averaged embeddings as list-type columns, we need to do a tiny bit more work to make these columns useable.
 For UMAP, we need to convert the `word_vec` column into a data frame in its own right using `x_from_df`.
-Here, each embedding dimension because a new columns `V{dimension_number}` (so V1…V100) and the index is the `EThOS_ID` so that we can eventually link the results back to the original data.
+Here, each embedding dimension because a new columns `E{dimension_number}` (so E1...E100) and the index is the `EThOS_ID` so that we can link the results back to the original data.

 ```python
 # Assumes that there is a column that contains the